 When to go to Semuc Champey and how long to stay

 Surprisingly, it’s not always warm at Semuc Champey.
-And depending on the time of year, it can actually be relatively cool, and with thick mist making the El Mirador viewpoint a non-event.
+Depending on the time of year, it can actually be relatively cool, with thick mist making the El Mirador viewpoint a non-event.

-Going there during high season (December to April) means the river itself is clearer, so therefore the pools look more gleaming and eye-poppingly turquoise.
-It also means that the weather in general is more stable.
-However, during the high season, it actually gets a little crowded at Semuc Champey – not only with foreign travelers, but also with locals.
+Going there during the high season (December to April) means the river itself is clearer, so the pools look more gleaming and eye-poppingly turquoise.
+It also means that the weather is more stable in general.
+However, during the high season, Semuc Champey actually gets a little crowded—not only with foreign travelers but also with locals.

 I visited in early December and had perfect weather and didn’t find the place too crowded.